cathartyc/aoc/README.md

 # Advent of Code

+**In case anyone was wondering if I already gave up — no, I did not.
+I will recover them (2022 included) slowly, probably after January 2024.**

+---

 My own attempts to solve the AoC daily puzzles.

 The goals for the 2023's edition are: